 Tokyo is such a huge city with a limitless variety of shopping, dining, and cultural sites to experience.
 There are so many fun things to do in Tokyo that you’ll probably need months or even years to fully explore the city.
-Having said that, 7 days is a good amount of time to get a brief taste of this urban city.
+Having said that, 7 days is a good amount of time to get a brief taste of Tokyo.
 Add a few extra days if you’d like to make day trips to nearby cities, e.g., Mt.
 Fuji in Hakone.

 9| No tipping

 One of the things you need to know about Japan is that tipping is not a common practice.
 Actually, leaving a tip can be seen as demeaning and disrespectful to the server.

 10| Take advantage of Japan’s Tax Exemption Program

 Tokyo is a shopping paradise for many.
 Foreign tourists, in particular, are exempted from the 8% consumption tax.

 Here’s what you need to know about Japan’s Tax Exemption Program to make the most of your shopping experience:

 - bring your passport if you plan to shop at tax-free stores (you can find a list of shops here)